In retail, the majority of video interviews used for graduate schemes don’t involve talking directly to an interviewer.

 What questions should I expect in a retail video interview for a graduate scheme?

 A common piece of advice from retailers is that candidates should treat video interviews as they would a first round face-to-face interview.
 Expect to be asked a range of questions that help retailers find out more about your personality, skills and experience.
 Aldi, for example, refers to the video interview for their retail area management graduate scheme as the ‘Who am I?’ video.
-Meanwhile, one of the tips that Arcadia gives to candidates is that they be themselves.

 Examples of retailers’ video interview questions